 Weekly clinical consultation during the program implementation to provide support and guidance to community leaders and guarantee quality and sound mental health and wellness interventions, as well as

 Monthly stipend for duration of project to cover up to 8 hours a week of direct community service, clinical consultation, technical assistance and training.

 Up to $350 in supplies and other incidental expenses reimbursed to grantee upon approval of expense budget.

 Yoga therapy and other movement groups for at risk populations such as mothers and babies, youth, the elderly, formerly incarcerated

 Language specific support groups for new immigrants and refugees

 Collaborations across generational lines and communities are encouraged

-Individual meetings with TA team between December 1st and January 10, 2019 to discuss and finalize grant details.
+Individual meetings with TA team between September 14 and September 29th, 2020to discuss and finalize grant details.

 Addresses a time sensitive community need or opportunity regarding mental health and well-being and documented on the application.